 The notice does not have to use specific words or phrases.
 You can use simple language so your tenant understands what the notice means.

-You must give the tenant this notice at least 12 weeks before the date they have to move out.
+You must give the tenant this notice at certain amount of time before the date they have to move out.
+Your tenants should get

 Going to court to evict a tenant

 You will need to hire a solicitor if your tenant stays in the property after the notice period ends.
 The solicitor will apply to the courts for an ejectment hearing.